Welcome to the BCO Alliance

 Since March 2004, BCO Alliance partners have worked together to support new initiatives on information, communications and development around the world.

-Now they have pooled resources to undertake a major impact assessment - of their own work and of other information, communication and ICT initiatives around it.
-The study will look in depth at the impact that is being achieved on all aspects of poverty reduction, focusing on a number of individual countries and key themes.
-It will ask the views about this of many different stakeholders, including in particular the poor.
+They pooled resources to undertake a major impact assessment – of their own work and of other information, communication and ICT initiatives around it.
+The study looked in depth at the impact that is being achieved on all aspects of poverty reduction, focusing on a number of individual countries and key themes.

-The study is being carried out by an international team of experts in the field.
-It will focus in particular on three issues which are crucial to the current ICD debate:
+The study was carried out by an international team of experts in the field and focused in particular on three issues which are crucial to the current ICD debate:

 • mainstreaming - the incorporation of information, communications and ICTs within mainstream development priorities;